jboetticher/OpenRosettaSmartContract/README.md

 ## To-Do
 - Refactor ContractException tests to do dry runs and check for an exception.
 - Refactor inputs in tests to use input types.

+## Architecture Notes
+SmartWeave contracts are all one file, but I've divided up the logic into a couple of components.

+First, there is the input validation.
+There's a file in the `src/OpenRosetta/types` folder that has a class for every external function that can be called by a user.
+These classes should make sure that the right types are being put into the classes.
+One way to improve this system could be to have functions within the logic classes simply take in the inputs defined by the input validation classes.
+Worth looking into?
+Another thing to think about is whether or not ALL validation should be in the input classes.
+It's currently only type based checks, not logic checks.
+Maybe the logic should stay with the logic classes?

+Second, there is the role management.
+Roles for every user are defined in their wallets, and the "enum" is defined within the main `OpenRosettaContract.ts` file.
+The RolesHandler helps check to make sure that the caller has the correct permissions for each external function.

+Third, there are the logic classes themselves, which are spread across multiple "Handler" files.
+These are arbitrarily divided with very minor encapsulation, but that's better than a single monolithic file that contains every function.
+This system is a candidate for refactoring, but as it stands I'm happy with how it works.